 OnSIP lacks SMS for business texting and doesn’t include free conference calling with any of its service plans.
 Conference calling for one user is available for $19.95 and 10 users for $50.00, but customers that want unlimited conferencing for more users with their cheap VoIP systems should consider Vonage instead.

 What Users Think About OnSIP

-Customers are pleased with the reliability and quality of the calling provided by OnSIP, as well as the straightforward setup.
-Some were disappointed with the pricing structure and that certain features, which are standard with other providers, cost extra to add on.
+Online reviews reveal customers are pleased with the reliability and quality of the calling provided by OnSIP, as well as the straightforward setup.
+However, some users are disappointed with the provider’s per-minute pricing structure, and that certain features that are standard with other providers cost extra to add to OnSIP’s service plans.

 Where to Find OnSIP